Qihoo360/huststore/hustdb/doc/doc/en/advanced/ha/table.md

         ]
     }

-A standard configuration example for `hustdbtable` to expand
+A standard configuration example for `hustdbtable` to expand:

     {
         "table":